 On LinkedIn, it’s okay to post longer status updates (up to 15 lines), but only the first three are visible.
 Together with a headline, they should sound like a teaser for readers to click on “See more.”

-I bet you know that most people are visual beings, so they engage more when a social media post includes an image.
+We bet you know that most people are visual beings, so they engage more when a social media post includes an image.

-It works with all platforms but LinkedIn.
+It works with all platforms, but text-only posts perform best on LinkedIn.

-Yes, LinkedIn users are more readers than viewers, but it doesn't mean you can't grab their attention with visuals.
-A different pair of shoes is that those visuals need to be valuable and used for certain posts, not at every turn.
+Yes, LinkedIn users are more readers than viewers, but it doesn’t mean you can’t grab their attention with visuals.

 Do you believe that?